colin-scott/go-bls-client/README.md

 For NES data, run, `go build`, and `./bls -series <SERIES> > cs.dat`, and `gnuplot nes.gpi`

-For OES data, chdir to data/ and see the README there, then run `gnuplot oes.gpi`
+For OES data, see data/README, then run `gnuplot oes.gpi`

 BLS series of interest: